newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/temp-help-consulting-firm-combined-reg.md

 id: temp-help-consulting-firm-combined-reg
 filename: temp-help-consulting-firm-combined-reg
 displayname: temp-help-consulting-firm-combined-reg
-urlSlug: temp-help-consulting-firm-combined-reg
+urlSlug: temp-help-consulting-firm
-name: Register Your Temporary Help Service and Consulting Firm (Headhunter)
+name: "Register Your Temporary Help Consulting Firm"
-webflowName: "Employment and Personnel Service: Temporary Help Service Firm and Consulting Firm (Headhunter)"
+webflowName: "Employment and Personnel Service: Temporary Help Consulting Firm"
-summaryDescriptionMd: You must register as a temporary help service firm *and* consulting firm to place job seekers who are on your payroll with clients for temporary help services and to match job seekers with prospective employers or prospective employers with job seekers in New Jersey.
-Submit your application through the Regulated Business (RGB) Online Registration Portal.
+summaryDescriptionMd: You must register as a temporary help consulting firm to place job seekers who are on your payroll with clients for temporary help services and to match job seekers with prospective employers or prospective employers with job seekers in New Jersey.
 industryId: employment-agency
 callToActionText: Register My Firm
 callToActionLink: https://www.njconsumeraffairs.gov/regulated/Pages/Regulated-Business-Online-Registration.aspx